-On March 11, 2020, World Health Organization declared the COVID-19 outbreak a pandemic.
-The COVID-19 pandemic has had sudden, unexpected and unprecedented impacts on the general economy, the restaurant industry and has specifically caused significant disruption to the business and revenues of the Fund and BPI.
-The COVID-19 pandemic has resulted and will continue to result in material declines to Franchise Sales and SRS when compared to the same period prior to COVID-19.
-The declines in Franchise Sales and SRS will result in significant declines to Royalty and Distribution Income payable by BPI and BP Canada LP to the Fund when compared to the same period prior to COVID-19, and significant declines in the amount of Distributable Cash available for distribution to Unitholders when compared to the same period prior to COVID-19.
-It is unknown if, when and to what extent the Franchise Sales of Boston Pizza Restaurants will return to the levels they were at prior to the emergence of the COVID-19 pandemic.
-As well, it is unknown how many and how long additional COVID-19 outbreaks, including outbreaks caused by variants of the COVID-19 virus, will last and the extent to which they necessitate further reduced service levels or temporary closures of Boston Pizza Restaurants.
-Any reduced service levels or temporary closures of Boston Pizza Restaurants will result in further declines to Franchise Sales, SRS, Royalty, Distribution Income and the amount of Distributable Cash available for distribution to Unitholders.
-In addition, it is unknown if and to what extent the COVID-19 pandemic will alter consumer behaviour and demand for casual dining restaurant services.
+Beginning in March of 2020, the COVID-19 pandemic had sudden, unexpected and unprecedented impacts on the general economy and the restaurant industry, and caused significant disruption to the business and revenues of the Fund and BPI.
+The COVID-19 pandemic resulted in material declines to Franchise Sales and SRS when compared to periods prior to COVID-19.
+The declines in Franchise Sales and SRS resulted in significant declines to Royalty and Distribution Income payable by BPI and BP Canada LP to the Fund when compared to periods prior to COVID-19, and significant declines in the amount of Distributable Cash available for distribution to Unitholders when compared to periods prior to COVID-19.
+While COVID-19 case counts have improved, government restrictions related to COVID-19 have largely been eliminated, and sales levels of Boston Pizza Restaurants have returned to more normal levels when compared to periods prior to COVID-19, it is unknown whether there may be additional COVID-19 outbreaks, including outbreaks caused by variants of the COVID-19 virus, that may result in reduced service levels or temporary closures at Boston Pizza Restaurants.
+Any reduced service levels or temporary closures of Boston Pizza Restaurants will result in declines to Franchise Sales, SRS, Royalty, Distribution Income and the amount of Distributable Cash available for distribution to Unitholders.

-COVID-19 and the reactions to it, including the possibility that it may result in a prolonged global recession, may also have the effect of exacerbating the potential impact of the other risks disclosed in this Risk & Uncertainties section.
+The COVID-19 pandemic and the reactions to it, including the possibility that it may result in a prolonged global recession, may also have the effect of exacerbating the potential impact of the other risks disclosed in this Risk & Uncertainties section.